riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 We'll also create a new spec to test the removal functionality and another new spec to test that a task can be updated (for the completion functionality).

-Finally we'll want to update `new-task` to ensure that newly inserted tasks are marked as not complete.
+Finally we'll want to update `new-task` to ensure that newly inserted tasks are marked as not complete by default.

 So let's get going, we'll start with the `task-item` spec.